bolek42/bolek42.github.io/sec/fuzz.md

 [1017](https://bugzilla.libav.org/show_bug.cgi?id=1017)
 [1018](https://bugzilla.libav.org/show_bug.cgi?id=1018)

-In fact the bug [952](https://bugzilla.libav.org/show_bug.cgi?id=952) (uninitialized pointer) also triggered in ffmpeg.
+In fact, the bug [952](https://bugzilla.libav.org/show_bug.cgi?id=952) (uninitialized pointer) also triggered in ffmpeg.
-Sadly I did not checked it against any browser, so I noticed later that Chromium was also affected.
+Sadly I did not check it against any browser, so I noticed later that Chromium was also affected.
 One bug hits three projects so I decided to request a CVE and here it is: CVE-2017-1000460

 # Coverage Guided Fuzzing
 By just mutating the file blindly, without any feedback, is called 'dumb fuzzing'.
 It is fairly easy to implement but is also limited in the results.
-For open source software it is often possible to get some sort of feedback or metric, if a mutation makes 'sense' to the application.
+For open source software, it is often possible to get some sort of feedback or metric if a mutation makes 'sense' to the application.
 One approach is to use codecoverage.
-A large bitmap is generated, wheras each bit is associated with one basic block in the code.
+A large bitmap is generated, whereas each bit is associated with one basic block in the code.
 If the basic block is hit, the corresponding bit is set to 1 and 0 otherwise.
-Such a bitmap can greatly improove the performance of a fuzzer (e.g. AFL uses the same approach).
+Such a bitmap can greatly improve the performance of a fuzzer (e.g. AFL uses the same approach).
 Free software can be compiled with e.g. clang which already supports code coverage.

 ```